GamesFire/sakura-cafe-api/README.md

 ### Role Management

-The API implements a role-based access control system with three distinct roles: `ghost`, `user`, and `admin`.
-Users start as `ghost` upon registration and must activate their accounts through email confirmation to become `user`.
+The API implements a role-based access control system with three distinct roles: `guest`, `user`, and `admin`.
+Users start as `guest` upon registration and must activate their accounts through email confirmation to become `user`.
 Administrators have elevated privileges, enabling them to manage content, approve or reject user orders, and assign admin roles to other users.

 ### RESTful API and CRUD Operations